jrhun/TeensyEngine/README.md

 # TeensyEngine

-TeensyEngine is primarily the software I use for my Totem Pole - named *The Orb*, including a version that runs using OpenFrameworks for testing and development.
+TeensyEngine is primarily the software I use for my Totem Pole - named *The Orb*.

-Included in this repository is a description of both the software features, and the hardware including the MCAD/ECAD designs.
+Included in this repository is a description of both the hardware and software features, including my MCAD/ECAD designs for everything.
+It includes an emulator that's using OpenFrameworks for display and UI to allow easy testing and development.

 ## Contents